He's a top cornerback from St. Thomas Aquinas — and he made his college decision

 He held offers from 18 schools, with Virginia, Kentucky, Syracuse and Virginia Tech among the others.
 He visited Wisconsin last weekend and told 247 Sports that he enjoyed his time there.

 "I liked being around the team," Melvin said.
 "They all have a really close bond.
-It's a like family.
+It's like a family.
 It was a good feeling.

 "Madison was beautiful.
 It was a very nice campus.
 A lot of history and tradition.
 I had a good experience overall.
 The atmosphere was great.
 Nothing but positive vibes around campus."